 With all this future-proofing of the nation’s infrastructure taking place, how will our transport networks keep up?
-Great Northern has now launched its brand new Class 717 fleet of trains, which operate on the afore-mentioned Northern City Line, and they will include super-fast Wi-Fi.
-Gone are the days of no signal underground or waiting to pass through a tunnel to catch the end of Game of Thrones.
-With Great Northern’s new “superfleet” – the first new trains on the underground Moorgate branch in 40 years – Wi-Fi will come as standard, as well and plug sockets for charging devices such as phones and laptops.
+Great Northern has now launched its brand new Class 717 fleet of trains, which operate on the afore-mentioned Northern City Line, and these trains include Wi-Fi for passengers.
+With Great Northern’s new “superfleet” – the first new trains on the underground Moorgate branch in 40 years – Wi-Fi will come as standard on the above-ground sections of the route, as well and plug sockets for charging devices such as phones and laptops.

 As these technology developments keep coming faster than ever, I can’t help but think back to a time when having a device while travelling meant I was blessed enough to own a Walkman!
 Such an item couldn’t be used to plan a journey, only ease it, nor could it be used to alert someone that you were running late.
 In fact, a journey across London could become quite the mission!
 If you’d arranged to meet someone at an agreed time, you’d try your best to get there as punctually as possible.
 But if you severely underestimated the trip and ended up over an hour late for a date?
 Not a great start…